THE FOUNDER OF DIVINE INDWELLING

 Doctoral research at EUCLID — an intergovernmental treaty-based university — connecting spiritual formation and religious literacy directly to the urgent global challenge of radicalization and violent extremism.

-WHAT THOSE SHE HAS ACCOMPANIED SAY
+WHAT THOSE SHE HAS ACCOMPANIED AND/OR COUNSELED SAY

 Words from those who have